depau/3dprint-wiki/wiki/environment.md

 Before disposing of resin residues, make sure they're fully cured: use a UV lamp or leave them under the sun for a few days (but make sure they don't fly away with the wind).

-The alcohol used for clean up can be cured with a UV lamp.
-Tests by @Depau showed that Elegoo curing and also wash&cure machines aren't powerful enough for it though.
+The alcohol used for cleaning can be cured with a UV lamp and then reused.
+Tests by @Depau showed that both Elegoo's curing (Mercury) and wash&cure (Mercury Pro) machines aren't powerful enough for it though.
+Other curing machines were not tested (I got the damn lamp).

-Cure it for a few minutes until it becomes white, stir and cure again until it is all done.
-The residue will slowly drop to the bottom and the remaining alcohol can be poured out.
+Cure it for a few minutes until it becomes white, stir and cure again, repeat until you see no difference after curing, then do it one last time.
+The residue will slowly drop to the bottom over a day and the remaining alcohol can be poured out, then filtered.
 The rest can be dried and disposed of.

 ----